 Credit reports are a running history of your finances.
 As a result, this account makes a big impact on major financial decisions and sometimes employment opportunities.
 Use this credit report guide- video and sample report- to start understanding all that it contains and how to better manage.

 There are six main sections in a credit report.
-Here is a recap of those sections from the video:

 - Personal Information